 This means that the only protection you’ll going to get is the one you’re providing, for both you and your family.
 We all know that during a crisis the crime rate increases.
 Criminals know how to take advantage of these types of situations.
 There will be rioting and looting in a prolonged crisis.

 You can install metal doors capable of being bolted shut.
 You can get a guard dog, you can install bars across the windows and so on.
 There are many methods to fortify your house when you bug-in.

 Stay clean, personal hygiene is important!

 If you bug-in, you need to stay healthy and you have to stay clean.
 Unfortunately, when water is scarce, personal hygiene will not be a priority for many.
-Even if you bug-in and you are alone, you still need to wash up and brush your teeth every day, since a clean body will make you more comfortable and keep you healthy.
+Even if you bug-in and you are alone, you still need to wash up and brush your teeth every day.
+A clean body will make you more comfortable and keep you healthy.
 Be sure to buy and stockpile unscented baby wipes as they will keep you clean without wasting precious water.
-You will also have to stockpile on other items such as toilet paper, toothbrush and toothpaste (or make your own) and tampons.
-Using the toilets if you bug-in is a bad idea, therefore you are going to poop in an improvised toilet.
-You can either dig a hole in your yard or improvise a toilet out of a garbage can or paint bucket.
-You will need to line the bucket with a plastic bag so make sure to stockpile on plastic garbage bags.

 Suggested reading: Survival sanitation and how to deal with it

-You will need medical care at some point
+Medical care will be needed at some point